-Deer and Buffalo Hunting Season?
-Did the Dakota have hunting seasons?
+The Deer and Buffalo Hunts – Find out what the East Santee Dakota did during hunting season.
 Do you think they hunted the same animals all year round?

 Dakota Tracking Ability – You may think of the Dakota as living in tribes, but individual tribal members or families often went hunting or to visit relatives.
 So, how did they track down their tribe again?

-Education of Dakota Boys – Boys were expected to learn to hunt, to protect the buffalo herd and the tribe.
+Education of Dakota Boys – Boys were expected to learn to hunt, to protect the buffalo herd and their tribe.